Compare the best travel money cards for overseas use in Australia (2025)

 Sources:

-1. Revolut pricing
+1. Revolut Pricing

-2. Revolut Standard fees
+2. Revolut Standard Fees

-3. Travelex card
+3. Travelex Money Card

-5. Travel Money Oz card
+5. Travel Money Oz Card

-6. Travel Money Oz card fees
+6. Travel Money Oz Card PDS

 *Please see terms of use and product availability for your region or visit Wise fees and pricing for the most up to date pricing and fee information.